DavideOlivieri/progetto/README.md

 ### Route /compareUSCA
 ***
+In this route, a comparison is made between the number of events that will take place in the United States and those in Canada.\
-This route displays the total, maximum and minimum of events that will take place in US and Canada.
+A comparison will also be made between the genres of events that will take place in the two states This route displays the total, maximum and minimum of events that will take place in US and Canada.